 Find our complete Title IX Compliance Policy here.

 Credits earned at educational institutions accredited by an agency recognized by the U.S. Department of Education may be substituted for credits earned at Catholic Distance University in the programs below.
+A maximum of 6 theology graduate credits earned within the last 5 years with a grade of 3.0 or higher may be transferred if earned from an institution(s) accredited by an agency recognized by the U.S. Department of Education or whose courses are endorsed by an accrediting body recognized by the U.S. Department of Education.
+Acceptance of transfer credit is at the discretion of Academic Leadership.
+Credits for transfer must be from courses at the 100 level or higher.
 Certain requirements must be met, and the number of credits that may be considered for transfer vary by program.
 Click the links for information specific to each program.

 Credits may also be granted for CLEP, Advanced Placement, DANTES, and International Baccalaureate examinations; see the Credit by Exam Policy for complete information.

 Transfer credit is determined by the receiving institution, so students should check with an institution prior to enrolling at CDU to ensure that credits earned will be accepted.